pitamash/ufanisi/README.md

                  }]
         }
 ```
-# WEBHOOKS
+## WEBHOOKS
 - Register a tracking webhook.
 - Webhooks typically are used to connect two different applications.
 When an event happens on the trigger application, it serializes data about that   event and sends it to a webhook URL from the action application—the one you want to do something based on the data from the first application.

 - You can register your webhook(s) for a Shipments updates, this way, UFANISI  will send HTTP notifications to your provided url  whenever the status changes.

 - Your webhook url should be able to receive the data and update your database at anytime or even perform other function like sending SMS & Email notifictions with your own implementation.
 - Login to your account in https://api.ufanis.co.ke and add your callback url under webhook tab.

- # Webhook  Response
+ ## Webhook  Response
+ - You can save this callback response in your database
+ - This response is only sent when ufanisi make a change in your submitted shipments eg Shipment status update eg pending, approved, packaging , transist, delivered etc.
 ``` json
         {
         "status":1,// 1 for success 0 for failed;